History of Louis C.K. in Timeline

 October 2019: International Tour Announcement

-In October 2019, Louis C.K. announced an international tour of his new material via email to subscribers of his website, following the December 2018 leak of his new material.
+In October 2019, Louis C.K. announced an international tour of his new material via email to his website subscribers.
+Following the leak of his new material in December 2018, future shows required audience members to lock devices in Yondr pouches.

-In January 2020, Louis C.K. performed an unannounced set at the eighth annual benefit show for the late comedian Patrice O'Neal, receiving a standing ovation.
+In January 2020, Louis C.K. performed an unannounced set at the eighth annual benefit show for Patrice O'Neal, receiving a standing ovation.
+The show is organized by comedian Bill Burr.

 Beginning in March 2020, most of Louis C.K.'s shows were canceled because of the COVID-19 pandemic in the United States.

-March 2020: Donation to Joe Biden 2020 Presidential Campaign
+March 2020: Donation to Joe Biden Campaign Refunded

-In March 2020, Louis C.K. donated to the Joe Biden 2020 presidential campaign; however, the campaign refunded the donation.
+In March 2020, Louis C.K. donated to the Joe Biden 2020 presidential campaign.
+However, the campaign refunded the $2,800 donation.
+Neither Biden nor C.K. released statements.

-On April 4, 2020, Louis C.K. self-released a new stand-up special entitled "Sincerely Louis CK" through his website without advance notice, generating a divided response.
+On April 4, 2020, Louis C.K. self-released a new stand-up special entitled 'Sincerely Louis CK' through his website, without advance notice.
+The special received a divided response, including from Amy Schumer.

 April 2020: Donation to Comedy Cellar Wait Staff

-In April 2020, Louis C.K. donated $30,000 to the wait staff at the Comedy Cellar during the COVID-19 pandemic as part of a GoFundMe program called "Tip Your Wait Staff".
+In April 2020, Louis C.K. donated $30,000 to the wait staff at the Comedy Cellar in Greenwich Village during the COVID-19 pandemic as part of a GoFundMe program called 'Tip Your Wait Staff'.

-August 4, 2020: Appearance in Dave Chappelle's Standup Series
+August 4, 2020: Appearance at Dave Chappelle's Standup Series

-On August 4, 2020, Louis C.K. joined Dave Chappelle in an installment of his standup series "An Intimate Socially Distanced Affair" in Yellow Springs, Ohio, during the COVID-19 pandemic.
+On August 4, 2020, Louis C.K. joined Dave Chappelle's standup series 'An Intimate Socially Distanced Affair' in Yellow Springs, Ohio, during the COVID-19 pandemic.
+Photos from the event showed C.K. with other comedians like Sarah Silverman and Tiffany Haddish.

-In October 2020, Louis C.K. appeared in a docu-series titled "The Comedy Store" about the Los Angeles comedy club of the same name, directed by Mike Binder.
+In October 2020, Louis C.K. appeared in 'The Comedy Store', a docu-series about the Los Angeles comedy club of the same name, directed by Mike Binder.

 May 2021: Unannounced Stop at Village Underground and Tour Announcement

-In August 2021, Louis C.K. announced a tour of the United States for 2021 and international dates for 2022, including shows at the Hulu Theater at Madison Square Garden, rescheduling dates canceled due to COVID-19.
+In August 2021, Louis C.K. announced a tour of the United States and international dates for 2022.
+The tour included rescheduled dates due to COVID-19, acknowledging the pandemic and safety concerns.

-November 2021: New Special Filmed at Hulu Theater
+November 2021: Filming of New Special at Madison Square Garden

 In November 2021, Shane Gillis revealed on The Joe Rogan Experience that Louis C.K. had filmed a new special at the Hulu Theater at Madison Square Garden.

-On 18 December 2021, Louis C.K. announced the release of his new stand-up comedy special, titled "Sorry", for sale through his website, also offering a bundle of previous specials.
+On December 18, 2021, Louis C.K. announced the release of his new stand-up comedy special, titled 'Sorry'.
+The special was sold through his website, similar to his previous releases.

-May 2022: Guest Appearance on Matt and Shane's Secret Podcast
+May 2022: Guest on Matt and Shane's Secret Podcast

-June 2022 saw the premiere of Louis C.K.'s film "Fourth of July", which he produced, directed, and co-wrote.
-To promote the film, he appeared on several podcasts.
+June 2022 marked the premiere of Louis C.K.'s film 'Fourth of July', which he produced, directed, and co-wrote with Joe List.
+The film stars List and is a comedy-drama.

 In August 2022, Louis C.K. mentioned that he and Blanche Gardin had broken up.